Denoising Diffusion Models for Anomaly Localization in Medical Images: Conclusion

 In conclusion, our exploration of anomaly localization in medical images using diffusion models underscores the nuanced nature of the field.
 Acknowledging that not all approaches are universally effective in all scenarios is crucial.
 These scenarios encompass varying quantities of available data and corresponding labels, different imaging modalities, and anomaly types.
 To address these challenges, it is critical to carefully define and tailor evaluation metrics to the specific characteristics of each anomaly type and modality.
 In addition, exploring alternatives to Gaussian noise and investigating test-time adaptation techniques can help mitigate domain shifts and improve model robustness.

 Moreover, the majority of approaches are currently implemented in 2D, highlighting the need for further exploration and adaptation in 3D settings to better capture volumetric anomalies.
 To this end, fast and memory-efficient diffusion models need to be explored.
+Recent advances such as flow matching \citep{lipman2022flow,liu2022flow}, shortcut models \citep{frans2024one}, and improved score matching techniques \citep{song2019generative,vahdat2021score} offer promising new directions for the development of diffusion-based generative models.
+While these methods have been designed primarily for image generation, their potential for downstream applications such as anomaly localization remains largely unexplored, with only very recent work on flow-based, pathology-aware image synthesis \citep{susladkar2025victr} .
+In this work, in Section 5, we presented various conditioning strategies tailored to different types of denoising diffusion probabilistic or implicit models.
+However, such techniques will need to be carefully reviewed and adapted to align with the architectural and training differences introduced by these emerging generative paradigms.

 Nevertheless, anomaly localization remains a critical challenge in the medical imaging field.
 Diffusion models offer a promising field of research, particularly through their ability to synthesize high-quality pseudo-healthy images.
 This capability opens new possibilities for clinical applications, with the potential to enhance diagnostic accuracy and streamline patient care pathways.
 However, to fully realize their clinical utility, further clinical validation of potential use cases of diffusion-based anomaly localization methods is needed to integrate them into routine medical practice.